Legendary Jockey Dettori To Retire After 2023 Season - UrduPoint

 "I want to stop at the top.
 It has been difficult, but I think it's the right time."
 Dettori is aiming to start his final season at Santa Anita on December 26.

-His last ever rides could be at the same California track in the Breeders Cup in November 2023.
+His last ever rides will be at the same California track in the Breeders Cup in November 2023.

 That will bring down the curtain on one of the most memorable horse racing careers.